Spruce Railroad Trail: McFee Tunnel

 The McFee Tunnel is a railroad tunnel along the Spruce Railroad Trail which was blasted during World War I. Prior to its renovation, the tunnel was only accessible via off-trail access points, which were difficult to reach and largely unsafe.
 The tunnel itself was pitch-black and contained materials from when the railroad was being built, such as old railroad ties.

 Renovation

 In April 2017, Bruch and Bruch Construction of Port Angeles received a $1.2 million contract to restore the 450-foot long tunnel, and widen the trail segment to roughly 12 feet.
-This began with blasting the south end of the tunnel, opening it from end-to-end.
+This began with blasting the east end of the tunnel, opening it from end-to-end.
 Debris was then cleared from the tunnel, and workers began reinforcing the inside by applying "shotcrete" to the tunnel walls.
-Next, a Mechanically Stabilized Earth (MSE) wall was built around the arch pipe on the northeast entrance to the tunnel, with a facade added to represent the tunnel's original appearance.
+Next, a Mechanically stabilized earth (MSE) wall was built around the arch pipe on the northeast entrance to the tunnel, with a facade added to represent the tunnel's original appearance.

-The McFee Tunnel was officially opened to the public on July 15th, 2017.
+The McFee Tunnel was officially opened to the public on July 15, 2017.